idec2021/OUC/docs/project/results.md

 ## 1. Species identification and structural prediction

-We constructed phylogenetic tree of 16S rRNA gene to identified a cyan light-emitting luminescent bacteria strain, *Vibrio FG-1*, which was isolated from the Yellow sea.
-Close phylogentic relationship between *Allivibrio finisterrensis* and *Vibrio FG-1* was reflected by MEGAX analysis.
-(Figure 1) Phylogenetic tree construction of *luxA* has shown that the *luxA* of *Vibrio FG-1* is closely related to *luxA* of *Aliivibrio Salmonicida* and *Aliivibrio Fischeri* (Figure 2).
+We construct phylogenetic tree of 16S rRNA gene to identify a cyan light-emitting luminescent bacteria strain, *Vibrio FG-1*, which was isolated from the Yellow sea.
+Close phylogentic relationship between *Allivibrio finisterrensis* and *Vibrio FG-1* is reflected by MEGAX analysis(Figure 1).
+Phylogenetic tree construction of *luxA* has shown that the *luxA* of *Vibrio FG-1* is closely related to *luxA* of *Aliivibrio Salmonicida* and *Aliivibrio Fischeri* (Figure 2).

 <img src="https://user-images.githubusercontent.com/91862733/137275203-c489b2fe-6ed8-4a34-8d60-f147add09787.png" width = "400">

 <em><strong>Figure 1.
-FG-1’s Phylogenetic tree of 16s</strong> Phylogenetic tree was constructed based on 16S rRNA genes. *Vibrio FG-1* belonged to *Allivibrio* group with a confidence level of 96% and has a high phylogentic relationship with *Aliivibrio* finisterrensis.</em>
+Phylogenetic tree of vibrio FG-1 </strong> Phylogenetic tree was constructed based on 16S rRNA genes. *Vibrio FG-1* belonged to *Allivibrio* group with a confidence level of 96% and has a high phylogentic relationship with *Aliivibrio* finisterrensis.</em>

 <img src="https://user-images.githubusercontent.com/91862733/137275204-0fbf06fa-3c62-432a-b9ba-f99583d92d2c.png" width = 400">

-<em><strong>Figure 2. lux protein’s Phylogenetic tree of FG-1</strong>Phylogenetic tree construction of luxA has shown that Vibrio FG-1 is closely related to *Aliivibrio Salmonicida* and *Aliivibrio Fischeri*, with a confidence level of 95%.</em>
+<em><strong>Figure 2.
+Phylogenetic tree of α subunit of luciferase</strong>Phylogenetic tree construction of luxA has shown that Vibrio FG-1 is closely related to *Aliivibrio Salmonicida* and *Aliivibrio Fischeri*, with a confidence level of 95%.</em>

 We designed primers and amplified *luxA* and *luxB* genes of luciferase.
 In the predicted structure of the α and β subunit of the luciferase we obtained, similarities to the same subunits of *Vibrio harveyi* were observed.
 Under this circumstance, we hypothesized that two subunits will combine with each other and form an asymmetrical structure (Figure 3a, b).
 The Asp113, RHis44, RLys112 and RHis45 at the α subunit we predicted (Figure 3e), which will electrostatic stability interact with each other after binding to FMN [1], indicates that this α subunit will also bind to FMN.
 In this luciferase, the FMN binding site at α subunit, Ala75, mutated to Gly (Figure 3c), but considering that this situation also exists in some bacterial luciferase [2], we could not confirm the influence of this substitute of amino acid.
 In addition, mutations in Cys106 at α subunit may lead to the instability of intermediate 4a,5-dihydro-4a-hydroperoxy flavin [3] and further reduce the enzyme activity.
 Also, the substitutions Y151D on the β subunit (Figure 3d) may also lead to reductions in luciferase activity and total quantum yield [1].
 Besides, A series of mutations occurred in amino acid residues on mobile loop， which did not report in previous studies.
 Considering that mobile loop is the boundary between the active center and the outside world [3], the mutation of contact site probably result in the decrease of enzyme activity.
 Furthermore, A series of mutations occurred on the mobile loop of α subunit, including an F272H, which has not been reported before.
 Given that the mobile loop worked as a boundary between the active center and the solvent [1], the mutation of this contact site may lead to the decrease of enzyme activity and deserves more attention.

 <img src="https://user-images.githubusercontent.com/91862733/136696910-e6e25649-6735-4580-a5c4-03db1a234eb8.png" width = "300">

 <em><strong>Figure 3.
 The structure of the α and β subunit of the luciferase</strong>a, b.
 The asymmetrical dimer formed by α and β subunit. c, d.
 Substitutions of some active site at α and β subunit that may lead to decrease in enzyme activity.
 Red structure is FMN. e.
 The Asp113, RHis44, RLys112 and RHis45 at the α subunit interact with each other after binding to FMN.
-The structure predicted phyre2 and label by PyMol.</em>
+The structure is predicted phyre2 and labelled by PyMol.</em>

 ## 2. Construction of  EvolvR system